alzwded/jakhex/README.md

   for multibyte reverse searches; forward search is unaffected.
 - fix display or ridiculously large files; the buffer contents were correct, the display wasn't
+- fix bug inserting bytes in files larger than 4GB